-6.1.1 The radio installation shall provide for the following categories of calls using radiotelephony and digital selective calling for the purposes:

-6.1.2 The radio installation shall provide for the communications using radiotelephony for the purposes:

-6.1.3 The radio installation shall comprise:

-.1 a transmitter/receiver including antenna;

-.2 an integral control unit or one or more separate control unit (units);

-.3 a microphone with a press-to-transmit switch, which may be built in a handset;

-.4 an internal or external loudspeaker;

-.5 an integral or separate digital selective calling facility;

-.6 a dedicated DSC watchkeeping facility to maintain a continuous watch on channel 70.
+- 6.1.1 The radio installation shall provide for the following categories of calls using radiotelephony and digital selective calling for the purposes: - .1 distress, urgency and safety; - .2 ship operational requirements; and - .3 public correspondence. - 6.1.2 The radio installation shall provide for the communications using radiotelephony for the purposes: - .1 distress, urgency and safety; - .2 ship operational requirements; and - .3 public correspondence. - 6.1.3 The radio installation shall comprise: - .1 a transmitter/receiver including antenna; - .2 an integral control unit or one or more separate control unit(s); - .3 a microphone with a press-to-transmit switch, which may be built in a handset; - .4 an internal or external loudspeaker; - .5 an integral or separate digital selective calling facility; - .6 a dedicated DSC watchkeeping facility to maintain a continuous watch on channel 70.